I have found a new site which gives a lot of information about reiki from a Christian perspective.

 Please take a look at: – http://truthinreality.com/2012/07/28/what-you-should-know-about-reiki

 Thank you so much to everybody who has taken the trouble to post comments supporting my views.
 I do not claim to have all the answers and I really appreciate your help.
+I have quite a lot of stress in my life at the moment, so may take some time approving any comments.

 I have said previously on this blog that Jesus still heals today….. but is this really so?
 There are a few healings associated with religious shrines, or connected to various saints, but that is something we do not get to hear about very often.
 In the Catholic church, healing services are held more frequently these days than when I was a child and usually include the priest going round and giving the ‘Sacrament of the sick’.
 Sometimes, you have to state that you are really sick to receive this.
 Yet, do we not all need healing in some way?
 I knew of a priest (now a very old man’) who held healing services, but I rather got the idea that he was tolerated by the Catholic church, rather than embraced by it.